"... and beginning at this Scripture, preached Jesus to him." Acts 8:35

 So Paul did the next best thing: he used the altar "To the Unknown God" as a bridge to their understanding.
 He even used their admitted ignorance as an attention-getting hook.

 Sometimes you and I need to build such bridges.
 Example: In my occultic years, we talked about "karma," the harmful consequences of our actions, which must be purged before we can graduate to the next level of consciousness.
-Then one day, it flashed through my head that Jesus paid the price for the "karma" of the whole world, and I could have all my "karma" purged in an instant through faith in Jesus Christ.
+Then one day, years after becoming born again, it flashed through my head that Jesus paid the price for the "karma" of the whole world, and I could have all my "karma" purged in an instant through faith in Jesus Christ.
 The Lord may have a similar challenge for you, to bridge the language and culture gap of YOUR listeners.